FaboBence/HackMarathon_MechaHU_1/README.md

 ## Challenges and accomplishments

-During working on the project, we learnt many important skills which we'll be able to use in our future projects as well.
+During working on the project, we learnt many important skills which we'll be able to use in our future projects as well:

-We figured out how we can program Discord bots with Python or any other programming language, which is very useful, especially as Discord is rapidly growing in popularity
+- We figured out how we can program Discord bots with Python or any other programming language, which is very useful, especially as Discord is rapidly growing in popularity
-We implemented an interesting ranking algorithm which can be used for solving other problems as well.
+- We implemented an interesting ranking algorithm which can be used for solving other problems as well.
-We found optimal ways to work together as a team, to break down the project into smaller subtasks and to distribute these among the members of the team.
+- We found optimal ways to work together as a team, to break down the project into smaller subtasks and to distribute these among the members of the team.

 ## Next steps